 Results.
 Did people actually use Zoe?

 Yes, they did.
-Since her launch on the 8th April, Zoe has assisted more than 34,000 people, with half of those enquiring late at night after the call centre has closed.
+Since her launch on the 8th April, Zoe assisted more than 34,000 people in the first 3 months, with half of those enquiring late at night after the call centre has closed.

 As the content has been built out, customers are now engaging with Zoe for longer, on average around a minute and a half and end the conversation once their query has been answered.
 The length of the conversation really depends on subject matter.
 Our mental health agents speak with a customer for an average of four minutes.